Easy Ways to Scan Your WordPress Site for Security Holes

 Plugins that are Best for Detailed Scans

-Total security checks your website and provides detailed reporting on discovered vulnerabilities.
+Your website and provides detailed reporting on discovered vulnerabilities.
 It notifies you straight away so you can fix it up and allows you to change your site’s login page URL for added security.
 In addition, it monitors the WordPress core and your site’s files for any issues.
 The downside though, is that you aren’t able to apply several important vulnerability fixes.
 But Total security is still a brilliant scanner with in depth reports.

-Vulnerable Plugin checker automatically checks installed plugins for vulnerabilities and security concerns.
-It also provides optional email alerts to notify you if issues are detected.
-However, it doesn’t scan your site’s files or themes and you also won’t be able to fix anything with this plugin.
+It automatically checks installed plugins for vulnerabilities and security concerns.
+Also, it provides optional email alerts to notify you if issues get detected.
+However, it does not scan your site’s files or themes.
+Furthermore, you also cannot be able to fix anything with this plugin.
 It has automated checking.

 This is yet another plugin that merely scans the plugins you’ve already installed for vulnerabilities.
 But these scans are detailed and can locate deprecated WordPress functions, known security vulnerabilities and some unsafe PHP functions, which are used by hackers to compromise your site.
-How this plugin works is by checking the WPScan Vulnerability Database for any issue previously reported.
+This plugin works is by checking the WPScan Vulnerability Database for any issue previously reported.
 In case there turns out to be a match between code used in one of your plugins and the database, you are notified so as to fix it.
 However, this plugin too doesn’t resolve issues for you.